 This lesson will discuss the importance of vital signs and measurements, and the name of the equipment used.
 You'll examine the procedures used to take the vital signs and body measurements of patients, which include body temperature, blood pressure, pulse (heart rate), respiratory rate, as well as body measurements such as height and weight.

 This lesson will introduce you to the physical examination, specialty exams and procedures, and the medical laboratory.
-You'll explore the methods, examination positions, and instruments and supplies used by doctors to examine the body and the medical assistant's role in preparing the patient for specialty exams.
+You'll explore the methods, examination positions, instruments, and supplies used by doctors to examine the body and the medical assistant's role in preparing the patient for specialty exams.
 This lesson will also discuss the purposes of laboratory testing, the different types of medical laboratories, and their quality standards.

 This lesson will discuss the steps in the infection cycle and about helpful and pathogenic (infectious) microorganisms.
 You will examine how to prevent transmission of infectious microorganisms and identify examples of personal protective equipment (PPE).
 The lesson will explain the importance of handwashing and the proper way to dispose of biohazard waste.
 Lastly, you will be introduced to the five areas of a microbiology lab.